Photon Rings in Three-Dimensional Bonnor-Melvin Magnetic Spacetime: Photonic modes

 where \(u=x^{2}=\sin \left( \rho\,\sqrt{2\Lambda}\right) ^{2}\).
 It is noteworthy that the polynomial in this expression corresponds to a hypergeometric polynomial with even powers of \(\sin(z)\).
 Furthermore, the function satisfies the boundary conditions \(\psi(0)=0=\psi(\pi)\), as expected for a textbook infinite potential well.
 From the above derivation, the energy spectrum follows as

-The results suggest that the parameter \(\Lambda\) governs the relativistic oscillator-like behavior of the vector bosons, as described in \cite{23}.
-Additionally, the parameter \(\sigma\) influences the spin statistics of the vector field, indicating that photons may obey anyonic statistics.
-Anyons represent a generalization of quantum statistics that describes particles with fractional statistics, which are neither bosonic nor fermionic.
-These particles typically arise in two-dimensional systems, where the spatial geometry permits such exotic behaviors.
+The results suggest that the parameter \(\Lambda\) governs the relativistic oscillator-like behavior of the bosons, as described in \cite{23}.
+In our analysis, the intrinsic spin of the vector bosons becomes topologically modified, since \( \tilde{s} = \frac{s}{\sigma \sqrt{2\Lambda}} \), acquiring a nontrivial dependence on both the cosmological constant and the topological parameter \(\sigma\).
+This modification profoundly affects the spin-statistics correspondence, such that the resulting excitations are no longer restricted to conventional bosonic behavior.
+Instead, the altered spin structure opens the possibility for the emergence of anyonic statistics-a fractional form of quantum statistics typically realized only in two-dimensional systems.
+Remarkably, this implies that photons in the BMM spacetime may exhibit anyonic properties, reflecting how nontrivial spacetime topology and magnetization can induce fundamentally exotic quantum states.
+Such behavior closely aligns with foundational results on fractional statistics and topological phases in lower-dimensional quantum field theories \cite{wilczek1982,catenoid}.
 Furthermore, the expression in \eqref{ES-m} holds true for massless vector bosons when \(m^2_{b}=0\), which consequently leads to the photonic ground state(s) for \(n=0\)

 Now, let us return to the wave functions given by \eqref{WF}.
 In terms of the variable \( z \), we can express the ground state wavefunction(s) for photons, and accordingly, we can determine the corresponding radial probability density function(s) as follows: